DrAdrianDC/Portfolio-for-Data-Science/README.md

 ## License

-This portfolio is licensed under the terms of the MIT license (See LICENSE.txt)
+This set of projects that are part of my portfolio is licensed under the terms of the MIT license (See LICENSE.txt)